DataSentics/personal-shelf-inspector-models/README.md

 ```

 ### About
 This Repo serves to train detection models for the Personal Shelf Inspector project.
-The models are then converted to TF.js using psi-torch-tf-conversion and psi-tf-js-conversion (those will soon be available in containers).
+The models are then converted to TF.js using [psi-torch-tf-converter](https://github.com/DataSentics/psi-torch-tf-converter) and [psi-tf-js-converter](https://github.com/DataSentics/psi-tf-js-converter) (those will soon be available in containers).

-The model architecture ised in this repository is based on ultralytics/yolov5 https://github.com/ultralytics/yolov5,
+The model architecture ised in this repository is based on [ultralytics/yolov5](https://github.com/ultralytics/yolov5),
 Note that the repositories is a fixed part of this repository (not a repo within repo), specifically a fork of commit xyz FILL IN!!!!!!!!!!!!! with a few bugfixes.
 Forking this specific commit was necessary for compatibility with psi-torch-tf-conversion.

 ### Personal Shelf Training Data
 - The training data (jpgs) and trained models are ignored by git, so are not in this remote.
-- You can find the entire repo (including the .gitignore-d training images and models) in AML under `Users/karolina.chalupova/personal-shelf-inspector-training` (download here https://tkml9458801219.file.core.windows.net/code-391ff5ac-6576-460f-ba4d-7e03433c68b6/Users/karolina.chalupova/personal-shelf-inspector-training/)
+- You can find the entire repo (including the .gitignore-d training images and models) in AML under `Users/karolina.chalupova/personal-shelf-inspector-training` (download [here](https://tkml9458801219.file.core.windows.net/code-391ff5ac-6576-460f-ba4d-7e03433c68b6/Users/karolina.chalupova/personal-shelf-inspector-training/))
 - The training data including annotations are also here in Blob Storage `tkml9458801219/Blob Containers/personal-shelf-inspector/`
     - folder `detection_names_and_prices/data/raw` there includes exactly what you need in corresponding folder in this repo (new annotations with decimal values of prices annotated separately)
     - folder `detection_shelves/data/raw` has new annotations of shelves (complete coverage of different shops), but these are now likely redundant considering we do not have to train shelf detection model.